Applications for the Paramedic Research Mentoring Program are currently closed.

 What is the Paramedic Research Mentoring Program (PRMP)?

-The PRMP is 9-month program aimed at providing paramedics with an opportunity to learn about research from experienced paramedic researchers.
+The PRMP is nine-month program aimed at providing paramedics with an opportunity to learn about research from experienced paramedic researchers.
 The program is aimed at paramedics who have an interest in learning more about research pathways and opportunities in the discipline.
 Successful applicants will be matched to an experienced paramedic mentor and will engage in a structured series of one-on-one and group mentoring sessions.

 The PRMP is not an education course about research design and methods, but a mentoring program that seeks to promote engagement with research, create peer research networks, and encourage transition into formal research pathways such as higher degree by research (HDR) programs.